Saturday, April 1, 2017

 -The juice extracted from the grapes is a part of God's creation.
 So is the fermentation process of that juice.
 All things created by God are to be received with thanksgiving because they are good (Genesis 1:31; 1 Timothy 4:4).

--The ultimate question that needs to be answered is not whether the contents of the communion cup are grape juice or wine.
-Rather, are we as individuals partaking of that cup in a worthy manner (1 Corinthians 11:27-29)?
+-The ultimate question that needs to be answered is not whether the contents of the communion cup are wine or grape juice.
+Rather, do we partake of communion with due respect or treat it as a mere ritual or tradition (1 Corinthians 11:27-29)?

 • Drinking Wine Is Acceptable By Biblical Standards: